-Want to be able to see what you can’t see?
+Summary: Do you want to be able to see what you can’t see?
 There are ways to make the invisible visible.
 Keep reading.

-It’s like a magic trick.
-You know, you see it then you don’t.
+For example, think of it as a magic trick.
+You know, you see it, then you don’t.

-There is a part of your eyes that had no image detection.
+For example, there is a part of your eyes that has no image detection.
 For the most part, human eyes report to the brain with an accurate picture.
 What you see is what’s out there.

-Each human eye has a blind spot and the brain works at filling in what is there by looking at the surrounding areas.
+Each human eye has a blind spot, and the brain fills in what is there by looking at the surrounding areas.

 When it comes to emotions, we have blind spots too.